The Great British Draft (Off)

 Spoiler

+Charles carries the ball upfield and plays it in behind to Whelan(45 min)

+Whelan beats his man and delivers it on a plate to Charles(43 min)

-Lorrimer brings the ball down well and turns it around the corner to Rush(43 min)
+Charles brings the ball down well but his shot from 12 yards goes over the bar!
+(43 min)

 Spoiler

+Case takes it past McMahon with a calm drop of the shoulder (56 min)

-Sheringham finds space to pick a pass, but that's too close to the 'keeper who was well placed (46 min)
+Case finds space to pick a pass, but that's too close to the 'keeper who was well placed (57 min)

-McGrain picks the ball up in between the lines and looks to slide it in behind, but Yeats is in just the right place (47 min)
+Giggs sees the 'keeper out of position, takes on the shot, but can't hit the target (57 min)

+Giggs takes it past Gascoigne with a calm drop of the shoulder (60 min)

+Wright clips it towards the back post, but Yeats gets there first (56 min)

+Duff sees the 'keeper out of position, takes on the shot, but can't hit the target (62 min)

-Duff strides onto the loose ball, but is cynically taken out by Lorrimer.
-This is a great position to put some quality into the box (47 min)
+Duff strides onto the loose ball, but is cynically taken out by Gascoigne.
+That's a free kick in a good position (65 min)

 Spoiler